 Here’s an example: “If our click-through rate does not improve, we’ll need to revise the content.”

 However, a comma is not needed if the introductory phrase is short, such as in this case: “In certain cases we’ll make an exception.”

 2. Use a comma to avoid ambiguous or awkward word placement.

 “If you are able to practice, try to do so every day.”

 3. Use a comma before and, but, or when it precedes the last term in a series (this is also known as the serial comma).

-The serial comma is the most controversial use of the punctuation.
+The serial comma is the most controversial use of the comma.
 Some writers and editors abhor it; PR Daily embraces it.
-But the serial comma (or Oxford comma, as it’s also known) serves a greater purpose than dividing people—it is used to prevent ambiguity.
-For example:
+But the serial comma (or Oxford comma, as it’s also known) serves a greater purpose than dividing people — it’s used to prevent ambiguity.

 4. Use commas to separate independent clauses joined by coordinating conjunctions (and, but, or, nor, for).